 Sheila M. Finlayson

 The Teachers Association represents the more than 6,000 teachers who work within the Anne Arundel County Maryland Public School System.
-She served in this leadership role for four years, from 2002 – 2006.
+Finlayson served in this leadership role for four years, from 2002 – 2006.

-Ms. Finlayson is a member of Mount Zion United Methodist Church in Eastport.
+Finlayson is a member of Mount Zion United Methodist Church in Eastport.